Skip to chat with us. Skip to content

 • Social wellbeing

-• How far away is the nearest pediatrician?
+• How far away is the nearest paediatrician?
 If the clinic is far, this may require longer commutes and more time off from work and school to attend appointments.

 • What are the costs associated with appointments?
-Just like other specialists, your province will cover the cost of your pediatric appointment.
-Often pediatricians work more closely in urban centres, where parking is not free.
+Just like other specialists, your province will cover the cost of your paediatric appointment.
+Often paediatricians work more closely in urban centres, where parking is not free.
 These longer commutes may require additional planning in regards to transportation and associated costs of time off from work if you do not live nearby.

 • What are my child’s healthcare needs?
-If your child has more complex medical history and ongoing care needs, it may be beneficial to work with a pediatrician.
+If your child has more complex medical history and ongoing care needs, it may be beneficial to work with a paediatrician.

-Often, a pediatrician may follow a patient for one particular condition, where the family physician also continues to provide primary care.
-Together they collaborate in a shared care model, allowing the pediatrician to focus on more serious, complicated, or chronic health conditions like:
+Often, a paediatrician may follow a patient for one particular condition, where the family physician also continues to provide primary care.
+Together they collaborate in a shared care model, allowing the paediatrician to focus on more serious, complicated, or chronic health conditions like:

 • Asthma